 What to use this Fall

-Get into the zone when continuing your time outdoors and your #NextBikeAdventure.
+So, get into the zone when continuing your time outdoors and your #NextBikeAdventure.
 View all the great ideas and bike destinations in the latest Iowa or Minnesota Bike/Hike Guide.
-Then plan your next outing with family and friends in one of Minnesota’s HaveFunBiking Destinations.
-An now, check out more stories at Let’s Do MN.
+Then plan your next outing with family and friends, and check out more stories at Let’s Do MN.

-Thanks for viewing our latest bike pic
+Thanks for viewing our latest visibility bike pic

-Now rolling through our 16th year as a bike tourism media, enjoy!
-As we pedal forward, our goal is to encourage more people to bike and have fun while highlighting all the unforgettable places for you to ride.
+Now rolling through our 19th year as a bike tourism media, enjoy!
+As we pedal forward, we aim to encourage more people to bike and have fun while highlighting all the unforgettable places you can ride.
 As we continue to showcase more places to have fun, we hope the photos we shoot are worth a grin.
 Enjoy the information and stories we have posted as you scroll through.

 Do you have a fun bicycle-related photo of yourself or someone you may know we should post?
 If so, please send your picture(s) to [email protected].
-Include a brief caption (for each) of who is in the photo (if you know) and where the pic was shot?
-Photo(s) should be a minimum of 1,000 pixels wide or larger to be considered.
-If we use your photo, you will receive photo credit and acknowledgment on Facebook and Instagram.
+Please Include a brief caption for the image, who shot it, and where.
+Photo(s) sent to us should be a minimum of 1,000 pixels wide to be considered.
+You will receive photo credit and acknowledgment on Facebook and Instagram if we use your photo.

-As we continue to encourage more people to bike, please view our Destination section at HaveFunBiking.com for your #NextBikeAdventure.
-Also, check out the MN Bike Guide, now mobile-friendly as we enter into our 13th year of producing this handy information booklet full of maps.
+As we continue encouraging more people to bike, please view our Destination section at HaveFunBiking.com for your #NextBikeAdventure.
+Also, check out the MN Bike Guide, now mobile-friendly in our 14th year of producing this handy information booklet full of maps.

-Remember, bookmark HaveFunBiking.com on your cell phone and find your next adventure at your fingertips!
+Bookmark HaveFunBiking.com on your cell phone and find your next adventure at your fingertips!
 Please share our pics with your friends, and don’t forget to smile.
-We may be around the corner with one of our cameras ready to document your next cameo appearance while you are riding and having fun.
+With one of our cameras ready to document your next cameo appearance while you are riding and having fun, we may be around the corner.
 You could be in one of our next Pic of the Day.

 No matter your bicycle riding skills, bike lights are essential to make sure you have a safe ride, day or night.
 Lights aren’t only needed when the sun goes down.
 In fact, lights are super helpful when riding in conditions where traffic may be present or limited visibility.
 That’s where proper lighting comes in.
 Plus, many states, like Minnesota, require you to have lights on your bike.
 The two types of bike lights on the market are lights that allow you to see and lights that allow others to see you.